curiousbud/Vsuqi/README.md

 # Vsuqi - Modern E-commerce Platform

-This is a Next.js e-commerce starter project built in Firebase Studio, designed with a sophisticated and minimalist aesthetic inspired by luxury brands.
-It features a configurable product catalog, multi-currency support, and AI-powered response suggestions.
+This Next.js e-commerce starter project, crafted in Firebase Studio, showcases a sleek, minimalist design inspired by luxury brands.
+It boasts a dynamic product catalog with full customization, seamless multi-currency support, and AI-driven response suggestions for a smarter shopping experience.

 ## Key Features